Hogan Ephraim

-Hogan Phillip Ephraim (born 31 March 1988) is an English footballer who last played for National League South Whitehawk.
-He is a graduate of the West Ham United Academy, a former England Under-19 international, and made over 100 appearances for Queen's Park Rangers.
-His primary position is as a winger but he can also play as a forward.
+Hogan Phillip Ephraim (born 31 March 1988) is an English former footballer.
+He is a graduate of the West Ham United academy, a former England Under-19 international, and made over 100 appearances for Queen's Park Rangers.
+His primary position is winger, but he can also play forward.

 Background

 Ephraim was born on 31 March 1988 in Archway, London.
-He attended Highbury Grove School from 1999 to 2004 and currently lives in Highbury, North London.
+He attended Highbury Grove School from 1999 to 2004 and lives in Highbury, North London.

 Club career

 West Ham United

 Ephraim joined West Ham as a trainee in July 2004 making one substitute appearance for the Hammers first team during the 2005–06 season in the League Cup win over Sheffield Wednesday in September 2005 and was an unused substitute in the club's 0–3 loss to Italian side Palermo in the 2nd leg of the UEFA Cup 1st round a year later.
 He joined Championship side Colchester United on a one-month loan in November 2006, saying, "I've played youth football for three years now and I'm looking forward to getting stuck into the Championship.
 A few clubs were interested but with Colchester being a team on the up, this was my first choice."
 He extended his loan spell for a further month in December and again in January 2007 until the end of the season.
 He made 21 appearances for Colchester, scoring one goal.
 In the 2007/08 season, he joined Queens Park Rangers on a three-month loan in August 2007.
 QPR manager John Gregory described him as "...technically very gifted and has the versatility to play on the right or left of midfield."

 He returned to West Ham in November 2007, having made 13 league appearances for QPR, scoring two goals.